xvzc/SpoofDPI/README.md

   -port int
         port (default 8080)
   -silent
-        do not write anything to standart output -system-proxy
+        do not show the banner and server information at start up -system-proxy
         enable system-wide proxy (default true) -timeout int